-Prior to loading onto this service, the S-57 data from these ENCs is converted to shapefile format.
+Prior to loading onto the LDS, the S-57 data from these ENCs is converted to shapefile format.
 It should be noted that due to the translation process, some characteristics of the S-57 data may not convert correctly to shapefile format.
-This data is updated on a six monthly basis.
+This data is updated on a six-monthly basis.

-The BSB files are then used to generate georeferenced geotiffs, for publication on the LINZ Data Service.
+The BSB files are then used to generate georeferenced geotiffs, for publication on the LDS.
 This is published alongside an index of charts and their locations on a WGS84 Datum.
 These images are updated on a six-monthly basis.

-Individual georeferenced chart images are available for download from the LINZ Data Service.
-If you’re not sure what chart you need, you can first search the NZ202 Chart Catalogue to find charts by region.
+Individual georeferenced chart images are available for download from the LDS.
+If you’re not sure what chart you need, you can first search LINZ's online Chart Catalogue.
 If you are a regular customer, you can download and visualise the chart index in your GIS system.

 You can also embed hydrographic charts into your web, mobile or GIS application using LINZ's map services.

 - NZ Chart Catalogue Spatial View

 - Download individual hydrographic chart images from LDS